ME-ICA/template-package/README.md

 ## Instructions

+1. Replace `template-package` with the new repo name across the whole repository.
 1. Enable the GitHub repository on Zenodo.
 1. Set up the GitHub repository on CircleCI.
 1. Set up the GitHub repository on ReadTheDocs.